-The Be You Surveys capture subjective data relating to perceptions and levels of understanding of mental health and wellbeing from the perspective of all learning community members; including educators, families and children.
-The data gathered from these groups can help highlight strengths to build on, and areas for improvement within your learning community.
-Survey questions are mapped to the Be You Professional Learning Framework to indicate which domain could serve as a priority area for action and possible modules to ask educators to complete.
+Be You Surveys capture subjective data relating to perceptions and levels of understanding of mental health and wellbeing from the perspective of all learning community members including educators, families, children and young people.
+The data gathered from these groups can help highlight strengths to build on and areas for improvement within your learning community.
+Survey questions are mapped to the Be You Professional Learning framework to indicate which domain could serve as a priority area for action and possible modules to ask educators to complete.

-There are surveys available for educators and families.
-It's also important to involve children in the process and ensure their voices are included.
+There are surveys available for educators, families and children in grade 4 and above.
+It's also important to involve younger children in the process and ensure their voices are included.
 Visual displays, drawing or movement are all ways that young children can express their opinions and values.
 Your Be You Consultant can provide advice on methods that might work well for your learning community.

 We recommend using these surveys at least twice a year to track trends and impacts of the actions you're taking.
-Remember too, that an increase in the number of people taking a survey can be a positive sign of engagement.
+Remember, too, that an increase in the number of people taking a survey can be a positive sign of engagement.